youssefGhareb/apartments/README.md

 1. Navigate to frontend directory `cd frontend` and run `npm install`to install dependencies.
 This is required for next to be installed to be able to run the app.
 2. Do the same for the backend folder: `cd backend` and run `npm install`
-3. Run `docker-compose up --build`to build and initialize the frontend, backend, and database services.
+3. Run `docker-compose up --build` on the **ROOT folder** to build and initialize the frontend, backend, and database services.
 4. Then navigate to http://localhost:3001 to view the frontend.

 Optional: